nodejs/node/doc/api/string_decoder.md

 any incomplete multibyte characters.
 These are held in the buffer until the next call to `stringDecoder.write()` or until `stringDecoder.end()` is called.

-In the following example, the three UTF-8 encoded bytes of the European euro symbol are written over three separate operations:
+In the following example, the three UTF-8 encoded bytes of the European Euro symbol (`€`) are written over three separate operations:

 ```js
 const StringDecoder = require('string_decoder').StringDecoder;